kaplanz/date-cpp/README.md

 # date-cpp

-*date-cpp* aims to provide date, time, and duration types for C++, with an emphasis of being simple and usable.
+This library aims to provide date, time, and duration types for C++, with an emphasis of being simple and usable.
 They provide the expected basic functionality, as well as string formatting.